fdlamotte/MCChatScreen/README.md

 $ git clone https://github.com/ripplebiz/MeshCore
 $ git clone https://github.com/fdlamotte/MCChatScreen</pre>

+Then in PlatformIO, add both dirs to your workspace.

 Once the environment is setup, you can customize the firmware by adding your code and writing your own build targets in `platformio.ini`.